JLovr/CPM68K-Floating-Point-Library/README.md

 Instructions:  BY default we employ the M drive (for math) as our spflib repository.
 I recommend you do all your work on the memory drive - for the rosco, this is typically B:  You need a minimum of 1Meg for it to be useful, but I recommend you size it at 1.5 Meg.

+1. Save the original versions of stdio.h, stdlib.h adn string.h to another location.
+Copy stdio.h, stdlib.h, and string.h from the M: drive to your a drive.
-1. Build memory Drive:
+2. Build memory Drive:
    a.
 FLOAT M:  (if you put the files on another drive use that - this copys all the requisite files to the B:         drive which by default is the memory drive.
-2. Add functions to clib:
+3. Add functions to clib:
    a. archive clib for safety!  pip clib.bak=clib[o]
    a. spfasm bdos.s
    b. c clibadds